-HTO a surgical alternative
+HTO is a knee-preserving alternative to join replacement

 As well as reducing pain and stiffness, this procedure has several other advantages.
 Perhaps the most attractive benefit of this procedure compared to a total or partial knee replacement is that preserving the natural joint allows for more normal use of the knee following surgery.
 This includes activities that would usually be unlikely after knee replacement, including sport!

 HTO is, therefore, a joint preserving surgical treatment.
 Unlike knee replacement where the joint surface is permanently removed to host the artificial implant, in a well performed HTO the bone will regrow, and the reduced load often allows the damaged cartilage to regenerate.